Have you ever woken up one morning and realized you want to get yourself a classical guitar?

 - Neck might be a little wide and thick

-Packed with an eye-catching design, high quality materials, and great sound, this Classical Guitar by Hola! is among the top choices to the best cheap budget classical guitar under $200.
+Packed with an eye-catching design, high-quality materials, and great sound, this Classical Guitar by Hola! is among the top choices for the best cheap budget classical guitar under $200.
 Despite it having a full size of 39 inches, you’ll be amazed to play it comfortably for hours.

 You can never go wrong with its spruce top and mahogany body, giving only the most balanced tone a classical guitar could ever make.
 With its rosewood fingerboard and bridge, and TUSQ nut and saddle, this classical guitar gives an enhanced sound quality.

 To improve the tone of the guitar, a thin layer of lacquer is coated on the classical guitar’s wood.
-Also, you’ll be getting a Hex Key which allows you to adjust the strings action.
+Also, you’ll be getting a Hex Key which allows you to adjust the action of the string.
 This is essential to have a more comfortable usage.

 - Great tonewood used

 - Users prefer to replace the existing strings

 To complete your top choices for the best cheap budget classical guitars under $200, the Washburn Classical Series C5CE sits at the number five spot.
 Giving a mellow sound that’s sure to catch your attention, the C5CE features a select spruce top and catalpa back and sides.
 Its mahogany neck and wide nut width make it easier to use, especially on fingerpicking.